reimandlab/PACIFIC/README.md

 # where the second level is considered as the "active" state.

 # Here, each feature in "feat1" is either "not_mutated" or "mutated".
-# Let's make them factors with correct levels.
+# Let's make them factors with correct reference level.
 for(f in feat1){
    data[[f]] <- factor(data[[f]], levels = c("not_mutated", "mutated"))
 }